 During our stay, Naasu confessed to me her dream to take over the riding tours.
 “I’m just waiting for the kids to grow, then it will be my turn,” she said.
 I knew that I would have to return one day soon to coach her.
 In fact, that was one of the reasons I had become a FEI Level II Showjumping coach during my travels.
 My talent for horses needed to be shared with others such as Naasu.

 I can’t tell you how many times I met women with a love for horses and a lack of access to good riding instruction.
 Especially when the only instructors around were macho men that weren’t too keen on allowing women to ride.
-This made my mission all the more ingrained in my heart and I focused my career on educating men in various cultures to allow women to ride and empowering women to get in the saddle!
+Certainly this made my mission all the more ingrained in my heart and I focused my career on educating men in various cultures to allow women to ride and empowering women to get in the saddle!

 Greenland’s Equestrian Culture

 “In Greenland,” she continued, “there aren’t any people to teach you things about horse riding, like horsemanship or how to ride correctly or how to train horses to be ridden in a more natural way.
 It’s mostly men riding horses, because the men herd the sheep while the women stay home and cook.
 The women have to have the meals ready for when the men return with the sheep.”
 I pursed my lips.
 Many times and in many countries I heard this before.
 “I like to be outside though,” she said as she gazed into the distance.
 “I like to fix the fences; and I like to care for the sheep.”

 I felt my heart reaching out to her and I knew that she would get her chance to ride.
 “Have you ever ridden?”
 I asked.